 - Schedule times to get in touch, and stick to them.

-- If the team liaison goes AWOL, pick another one fast.
+- If your team liaison goes AWOL, pick another one fast.

 - Do this every day of the week.